salesforce-misc/DataCloudAndAgentForceForHospitality/README.md

 ### 1. Salesforce Org Setup Requirements for Sunshine Resorts App

-   **Option1:** To support the Sunshine Resorts app, you can either create a new Salesforce Org or use an existing one, provided it includes the following features and licenses:
+   **Option 1:** To support the Sunshine Resorts app, you can either create a new Salesforce Org or use an existing one, provided it includes the following features and licenses:

   | Requirement | Details |
   | ----- | ----- |